 Studies indicate children with ADHD experience deficiencies in magnesium compared to those without ADHD.
-Research shows supplementing with two hundred milligrams per day of magnesium could decrease hyperactivity within six months.
+Research shows supplementing with two hundred milligrams per day of magnesium such as Mag Three could decrease hyperactivity within six months.

 A number of studies indicate supplementing with zinc could help reduce symptoms of hyperactivity in children.
 Children with ADHD frequently show a deficiency in zinc.
 Eating oysters, crab, legumes, and pumpkin seeds can also increase your zinc levels.

 Research indicates an association between low serum vitamin D levels and ADHD.
 For example, this vitamin appears to play a role in supporting attention and impulse control.
-So, supplementing with vitamin D brings improvement in impulsivity, hyperactivity, inattention, cognitive function, and oppositional behaviors.
+So, supplementing with vitamin D like D5000 Plus, brings improvement in impulsivity, hyperactivity, inattention, cognitive function, and oppositional behaviors.

 B vitamins play a large role in attention and executive function.
 Each of the several B vitamins supports the brain differently.
 Each of them affects some symptoms of ADHD.
 And studies indicate a combination of magnesium and vitamin B6 can bring improvement in behavior, decreased aggression, and decreased anxiety.

 Research shows omega 3 to be essential in improving brain health, especially impulse control and attention.
 In addition, it works to decrease inflammation in the body.

 Omega 3 can come from consuming supplements like Liquid OM-3, wild-caught salmon, flax, and walnuts.